 Our law firm has been successfully battling insurance companies for years.
 Insurance companies know it is our job to make sure property owners are held accountable for their negligence and they take us seriously.
 Our knowledgeable and experienced Greater Boston Personal Injury Attorneys are available to assist clients throughout all of Massachusetts in premises liability accident claims due to property owner negligence.

 No matter where you are located, we are just a phone call away.
-Call our attorneys today now to schedule a free no-obligation case review and consultation at (508) 588-0422 and you will have taken your first step to find out how best to confront this important matter.
+Call our experienced slip and fall accident attorneys today now to schedule a free no-obligation case review and consultation at (508) 588-0422 and you will have taken your first step to find out how best to confront this important matter.
 You can also click here to use our Free Case Evaluation Form.